MicrosoftDocs/mslearn-copilot-plugins/contoso-real-estate/README.md

 A tutorial to learn how to build this sample API plugin can be found at [Get started building an API plugin for Microsoft Copilot](https://learn.microsoft.com/copilot-plugins/get-started).

 This API plugin finds properties for sale on the market.
-When the user asks questions about real estate properties, Microsoft Copilot can use this plugin to find properties that have matching criteria.
+When the user asks a question about real estate properties, Microsoft Copilot can use this plugin to find properties that have matching criteria.
 The plugin uses hard-coded data to return results.

 ## Local development